bozonx/vitepress-sls-blog-tmpl/README.md

 type: video
 videoUrl: https://youtube.com/...
 coverUrl: https://some.com/img.jpg
+description: meta descr content
-previewText: text for list item
+previewtext: text for list item. if not set then `description` will be used
 # ID of author of site team
 authorId: john-smith
 metaDescr: If set it will be used in a meta descr.
 If not set then previewText will be used